Accessory Exercises for Squats – Introduction

 What Are Your Weak Points?

-There are lots of different squat accessory lifts to choose from, and they are all useful.
+There are many different squat accessory lifts to choose from, and they are all useful.

 However, that doesn’t mean you need to do them all!